 1. During the menstrual cycle, an imbalance in female hormones such as progesterone and estrogen, can lead to excessive amounts of the uterine lining to build up and shed during the menstrual period.
 To treat excessive bleeding a physician may prescribe large doses of non-steroidal anti-inflammatory drugs, such as ibuprofen.

 These types of medications act to decrease uterine blood flow.

 2. By inhibiting prostaglandin synthesis, turmeric works in much the same way as the physician prescribed non-steroidal medications–but without the side-effects.
 Prostaglandins are chemicals that stimulate uterine contractions and contribute to pain and inflammation, so the ability of turmeric to inhibit prostaglandin synthesis may also explain why it can also have a beneficial effect on menstrual cramps.

-My Experience with this Turmeric Tea Recipe
+My Experience With Turmeric Tea

 If I am taking care of myself, I often don’t even know my period is coming until I actually get it.
 Then the first day, I usually have some slight cramping.
-I decided it was the perfect opportunity to try the turmeric.
+I decided it was the perfect opportunity to try turmeric.

 Although my cramps are not usually severe, I was definitely uncomfortable, so I made some turmeric tea.
 I did notice an improvement within an hour of consuming the tea in my cramps that evening.

 I have continued to drink a cup a day of turmeric tea throughout my menstruation and my flow has stayed consistent, but not heavy.

 I also do not feel anemic or overly exhausted.
 Rather than my flow being extremely heavy for three days, my flow is not as excessive and spread over five to six days.